cultureandempire/cultureandempire.github.io/README.md

 * *Flood with useless data*.
 Wife of footballer confesses sex addiction, love affair with lesbian gardener.
 Now, back to the banking takeovers of this week.

 * *Stir fear, uncertainty, and doubt*.
-Teenager arrested for anti-social online comments, facing terrorism charges and life imprisonment.
+Teenager arrested for anti-social on-line comments, facing terrorism charges and life imprisonment.
 Congress debates new security powers.

 * *Debate empty emotional issues*.
 Should Muslims be allowed to write books about Christ?
 More coming up on this hot story after the news!